 Ft.
 Bliss raises sexual assault awareness by holding a stand-down

-According to a U.S. Army report, the rate of violent sexual crime in the military has increased more than 60-percent since 2006.
+According to a U.S Army report, the rate of violent sexual crime has increased 64 percent since 2006.